Herein lies a true story of about 50 pages detailing my trials and tribulations.

 Along with these prerequisites I challenged the eviction application with laws in the Constitution and the Extension of Security of Tenure Act.

-She was horrified that anyone could be living on a property for free.
+The judge was horrified that anyone could be living on a property for free.
 She told me that unless I could show her a law that says I don't have to pay rent that she would grant the eviction.

 As it turned out I was able to give her what she asked for.